nforgeio/neonKUBE/Images/neon-registry/README.md

 In either case, you'll generally need the following:

-1. A DNS host name with the IP address of the registry, like: `REGISTRY.MY-CLUSTER.COM`.
+1. A DNS hostname with the IP address of the registry, like: `REGISTRY.MY-CLUSTER.COM`.
 This will need to be public if you need to push images from outside your cluster.

-2. A TLS certificate for the registry host name.
+2. A TLS certificate for the registry hostname.
 This should be a real certificate (not self-signed).  [namecheap.com](http://namecheap.com) sells single site certificates for less than $10, so just bite the bullet and purchase one.

 3. The username and password to secure access to the registry.